haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 	![PowerShell Window](./media/virtual-machines-create-upload-vhd-windows-server/add_azureaccount.png)

-3. Microsoft Azure authenticates and saves the credential information, and then closes the window.
+3. Windows Azure authenticates and saves the credential information, and then closes the window.

 <h3>Use the certificate method</h3>

-1. Open a Microsoft Azure PowerShell window.
+1. Open a Windows Azure PowerShell window.

 2. Type:
 	`Get-AzurePublishSettingsFile`.

 3. A browser window opens and prompts you to download a .publishsettings file.
-It contains information and a certificate for your Microsoft Azure subscription.
+It contains information and a certificate for your Windows Azure subscription.

 	![Browser download page](./media/virtual-machines-create-upload-vhd-windows-server/Browser_download_GetPublishSettingsFile.png)